Pennsauken Transit Center: Configuration

-Station layout

 History

 When the River Line opened in 2004, it did not include a stop in the Delair neighborhood nor a connection with the Atlantic City Line.
 Local opinion favored an infill station be built; planning began in earnest in 2007.

 New Jersey Transit filed an environmental assessment for the project in August 2009, and received a Finding of No Significant Impact (FONSI) from the United States Environmental Protection Agency in October 2009.
 A ground breaking ceremony was held for the station on October 19, 2009.
 Construction of the River Line platform began soon after.
 The $13.8 million second phase of construction – the Atlantic City Line platforms, parking lot, and drainage improvements – was approved by the New Jersey Transit Board of Directors on July 13, 2011.

 Construction was nearly complete by the second quarter of 2013, with only minor work remaining.
 In late September, New Jersey Transit announced that the station would open in mid-October.
 Both levels of the station opened to passenger service on October 14, 2013.

-In June 2014, NJT introduced a through-fare ticket which allows for travel on the Northeast Corridor Line, the RiverLine, and the Atlantic City Line, which encourages connections between the lines via Pennsauken.
+In June 2014, NJT introduced a through-fare ticket which allows for travel on the Northeast Corridor Line, the River Line, and the Atlantic City Line, which encourages connections between the lines via Pennsauken.